Chiang Kai-shek: Second Sino-Japanese War

-General Joseph Stilwell, an American military adviser to Chiang during World War II, strongly criticized Chiang and his generals for what he saw as their incompetence and corruption.
+General Joseph Stilwell, an American military advisor to Chiang during World War II, strongly criticized Chiang and his generals for what Stilwell saw as their incompetence and corruption.
 In 1944, the United States Army Air Corps commenced Operation Matterhorn to bomb Japan's steel industry from bases to be constructed in mainland China.
-This was meant to fulfill President Roosevelt's promise to Chiang Kai-shek to begin bombing operations against Japan by November 1944.
-However, Chiang Kai-shek's subordinates refused to take air base construction seriously until enough capital had been delivered to permit embezzlement on a massive scale.
+That was meant to fulfill US President Franklin D. Roosevelt's promise to Chiang to begin bombing operations against Japan by November 1944.
+However, Chiang's subordinates refused to take air base construction seriously until enough capital had been delivered to permit embezzlement on a massive scale.
 Stilwell estimated that at least half of the $100 million spent on construction of air bases was embezzled by Nationalist party officials.

+The poor performance of Nationalist forces during the Japanese Ichigo campaign contributed to the view that Chiang was incompetent.
+Their poor performance irreparably damaged Chiang and the Nationalists in the view of the Roosevelt administration.
+Chiang argued that the United States, and Stillwell in particular, were at fault for the failure because they had moved too many Chinese troops into the Burma campaign.

+After the Japanese surrender, Chiang had to rely on the assistance of the United States in order to transport his troops to regain control of occupied areas.
+Non-Chinese found the behavior of these troops and accompanying officials as undercutting Nationalist legitimacy, as Nationalist forces engaged in a "botched liberation" characterized by corruption, looting, and inefficiency.

 Chiang tried to balance the influence of the Soviets and the Americans in China during the war.
-He first told the Americans that they would be welcome in talks between the Soviet Union and China, then secretly told the Soviets that the Americans were unimportant and that their opinions would not be considered.
-Chiang also used American support and military power in China against the ambitions of the Soviet Union to dominate the talks, stopping the Soviets from taking full advantage of the situation in China with the threat of American military action against the Soviets.
+He first told the Americans that they would be welcome in talks between the Soviet Union and China and then secretly told the Soviets that the Americans were unimportant and that their opinions would not be considered.
+Chiang also used American support and military power in China against Soviet ambitions to dominate the talks.
+That stopped the Soviets from taking full advantage of the situation in China by the threat of American military action against them.

+Chiang's Nationalist government made laws on abortion in China more restrictive during the Second Sino-Japanese War.